Current Benefit/Retirement Events

 Do you see a Premium Surcharge on your paystub you don't think is applicable to you?
 Did you not attest during the implementation period during Spring 2014?
 If so, contact HRS As Soon As Possible!

 Find the forms needed to update benefits due to life changes, such as birth/adoption of a child, marriage, divorce, etc.

 Find out if your position is eligible for employee benefits.

 Find out how some Non-Student Temporary/Hourly Employees may become eligible for retirement, medical, and other benefits.

 Washington State University Retirement Plan, TRS/PERS, Retirement Supplementation, Voluntary Investment Programs.

 In December, 2012, a revenue credit will be posted to the TIAA-CREF accounts of participants in the Washington State University Retirement Plan (WSURP) or the Voluntary Investment Program (VIP).
 For Questions and Answers regarding the Revenue Credit, please click the above link.

-The Summer 2013 edition of the Retirement Outlook newsletter is now available.
+The Winter 2015 edition of the Retirement Outlook newsletter is now available.
 The Retirement Outlook newsletter provides valuable information on Department of Retirement Systems programs, benefits and services.
-You can review the current or prior issues by clicking on the link above.
+You can review prior issues by visiting drs.wa.gov.